-COVID-19 has presented a global health emergency and exposed weakened health systems in the developing world.
+COVID-19 has presented a global health emergency and exposed weaknesses in health systems in the developing world.
 As many countries continue to suffer severe outbreaks, DFC is responding to COVID-19 by taking a multipronged approach that helps to expand access to critical therapeutics, introduce medical equipment designed for low-resource environments, bolster liquidity, and strengthen existing health systems to ensure essential services continue during the pandemic.

 The agency is also working to address vaccine shortages by increasing manufacturing capacity in multiple regions, with multiple technologies and within large and small countries.
 This robust approach is tailored to advance long-term sustainable solutions to address current and future health threats.